addania/coding/src/pages/React_vs_JS.md

 }
 ```

 When we want to pass props to components we should make sure we will get correct types (string, number, etc).
-IN order to do so, we will be using <code>propTypes</code>.
+In order to do so, we will be using <code>propTypes</code>.

 Lets see how this is done:
 ```